H.F. Lee Plant

 - Commercial Date: 1951

-Originally known as the Goldsboro Plant, operation began shortly after the end of WWII, a time when the electric industry was prospering while electric prices were dropping.
-Customer demand helped necessitate additional pulverized-coal units in 1952, 1962, 1968 and four oil-fueled combustion turbine units in 1971.
+Originally known as the Goldsboro Plant, operation began shortly after the end of World War II.
+Customer demand helped necessitate additional pulverized-coal units in 1952 and 1962, and four oil-fueled combustion turbine units between 1967 and 1971.

-With news of the retirement in 2009, the company also announced plans to construct a gas-fired combined-cycle plant.
-The 920-megawatt station began operation in December 2012.
+When the retirement was announced in 2009, the company also announced plans to construct a gas-fired combined cycle plant.
+The 920-MW station began operation in December 2012.

 In addition to the retired coal-fired plant, the H.F.
-Lee Energy Complex includes:
+Lee Complex includes: